Closed Meeting Investigations

 When can a meeting be closed to the public?

 Sometimes it is necessary to close a meeting to the public so the Board or Board Committee can consider confidential information, as permitted by law.
 Under Section 6(1) of Waterfront Toronto’s By-Law No 2, a meeting can only be closed if the subject of debate falls under one of several exceptions to the open meeting rules.
-That is, a meeting or part of a meeting may be closed to the public if the subject matter involves any of the following:

 What steps do I take if I have a concern about a closed Board or Board Committee meeting?